andyguestysj/prog03/_docs/topics/2-c/intro-c.md

 ## Hello World

+We'll start the traditional way with *Hello World*.

- <iframe height="400px" width="100%" src="https://repl.it/@andyguest/HelloWorld?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+ <iframe title="Hello World in C" height="400px" width="100%" src="https://repl.it/@andyguest/HelloWorld?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+This should be easy to understand, it is vary similar to the same code in Java.

+ <iframe title="Hello World in Java" height="400px" width="100%" src="https://repl.it/@andyguest/JavaHelloWorld?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>